Long Jump Drills and Tips

 Practice jumps are used for technique, not for distance.

-Practice jumps off of a box into the high jump pit for easy landing.
+Practice jumps off of a box into the high jump pit for an easy landing.